menu

 Three Mana:

 Daybreak Ranger adds a level of complexity to this deck that makes it harder to play against.
 Acting as pseudo-removal is an important role in this deck.
 Without Daybreak Ranger, this deck would be much worse.
 He is good enough that he has seen play in some rogue Standard decks.
-If you have ever had to play against him when your plan is Delver of Secrets // Delver of Secrets, you know how powerful he is.
+If you have ever had to play against him when your plan is Delver of Secrets, you know how powerful he is.

 Four mana: